 Seven months later

 It’s the first day of winter in Melbourne.
 I walk into the room to see my father dying.
 Consumed by the primal need to breathe, lungs inflamed with aspirational pneumonia unable to draw in breath with the ease of the living.
 We touch, and he squeezes my hand and groans in recognition.
 His groaning was one of my childhood dislikes but now it’s a blessed sound to hear.
-He’s run out of words and now this is the best he can muster.
+He’s run out of words and now this is all he can muster.

 In the soft morning light, the following day, I lie next to him and massage his hands and feet.
 The love flows like melted snow from my hands to caress the smooth feet that have taken him to some of the most remote places on earth.
 I stand at the end of his bed in “Wu Ji” Qigong mountain pose, represented by an empty circle.
 Later, I’m struck by the meaning of these two Daoist words “wu” meaning none and “ji” meaning extreme.
 Everything and nothing, in an infinite, unlimited, boundless, timeless relationship with life and death.
 There is no beginning and end to love.
 The soles of my own feet find roots into the earth and my head reaches up through the clouds.
 I call all the people that have supported Dad over his lifetime and there they are in a circle around his bed.
 Their love mingles with mine and there is no turning around in the death space, “non circum coimus”.